Try a sample application on your own cluster

 What’s in a recommendation?

-By default, a recommendation suggests optimized CPU and memory requests and limits values for each container in the workload.
-By default, only optimized requests values are applied.
+By default, a recommendation suggests optimized CPU and memory requests and limit values for each container in the workload.
+By default, only optimized request values are applied.
 You can change that to include limits, or you can exclude containers that don’t need to be optimized.
 Later in this guide, you’ll learn more about configuring optimization settings.

 After 2 minutes: The view of your estate